kdestasio/bidsQC/conversion/runConversionOnCluster.md

 - Check the [specification.](https://bids.neuroimaging.io/)
 - Use the [BIDS validator](http://incf.github.io/bids-validator)
+  - Instructions for using the validator on Talapas are [here](https://github.com/kdestasio/bidsQC/blob/main/uoTutorial.md#bids-validator-on-talapas).

 If your data do not meet BIDS standards, see whether the scripts in the [bidsQC/qualityCheck folder](../qualityCheck) may be of use.

 ### 7. `fmap_intendedfor.py`

 If you are using fieldmaps, the `.json` file associated with each one must specify to which functional runs it is to be applied.
+This may be specified in the `study_config.json` file, or may be added later using the `fmap_intendedfor.py` script.
+This script is particularly useful in cases of multiple fieldmaps and counterbalanced tasks where the task name and fieldmap name pairings vary.

 If the `qualityCheck.py` script is to be used to alter run numbers, that must be done **BEFORE** running `fmap_intendedfor.py`.